 I have tried to keep diaries before, but they didn’t work out because of the necessity to be honest. -- John Steinbeck Quote from article at: NYT 22Jan11: Tales of Lives Richly Lived, But True?

 Shortly before the iPad tablet went on sale last year, Steven P. Jobs showed off Apple's latest creation to a small group of journalists.
 One asked what consumer and market research Apple had done to guide the development of the new product.
 “None,” Mr. Jobs replied.
-“It isn’t the consumers’ job to know [...]
+“It isn’t the consumers’ job to know what [...]